Alex-Sky-Q/Python-git/Introduction-to-Python-18-Learn/TagCounter/README.md

 ```

 ## Usage
-Tag Counter can be run via CLI or GUI
+Tag Counter can be run via CLI or GUI.
+If no arguments are provided - then GUI version starts.
+Otherwise, program is run via CLI

 CLI interface: `tagcounter -command site`